 Eurico Jeremias, 54, has been waiting for his pension for 20 years.
 He was demobilized in 1987 after 16 years of military service, after he lost his right eye in battle.
 “We came to demonstrate in front of the American embassy because our government is not hearing us.
 Here we were stopped by mounted police, the dog brigade and the teargas that they fired at us,” he said.

 Demonstrators told of some injuries and one death in the course of the chaos that followed.
 However, the spokesman for the Provincial Command of the National Police, Nestor Goubel, said there had been no deaths.

-The demonstrators were also driven out of the Cruzeiro neighborhood next to the embassy.
-They then marched to the headquarters of the Army Signals Regiment in the Bairro Mártires de Kifangondo neighborhood, as they had been advised by senior officers who were at the scene that the payment of the pensions was being processed there.
+The demonstrators were also driven out of the Cruzeiro neighborhood next to the US embassy.
+They then marched to the headquarters of the Army Signals Regiment in the Bairro Mártires de Kifangondo neighborhood.
+Senior officers, who were at the scene, had told the protesters to go to the regiment where the payment of their pensions was being processed.

 Ruben, 42, a former soldier, was still waiting there at 5pm, with more than 200 other veterans.
 “Here we only want a solution,” he said.
 “Either they pay or don’t pay.
 We’re tired of talking.”
 Over the phone, he said that inside the headquarters they were under guard and with the gates closed, so he could not get out and other veterans could not get in.
 Outside, a joint contingent of the Rapid Intervention Police and Military Police continued to disperse hundreds of dissatisfied veterans.